Agrover112/maximal_correlation_weighting/README.md

 datasets.py contains the dataloaders for the datasets

 main.py contains the main code for the MCW method.
 To use, change "mode" on line 4 to the appropriate dataset, and change the number of source samples in line 5 as needed.

+PS: Move datasets and save_models outside/ this folder onto the main path